 "Since releasing the draft design of Zoom’s end-to-end encryption (E2EE) on May 22, we have engaged with civil liberties organizations, our CISO council, child safety advocates, encryption experts, government representatives, our own users, and others to gather their feedback on this feature," Yuan said today.

-To satisfy the legal issues and requirements, Zoom is asking users to verify their phone numbers by entering a single-use code delivered via text message.
+To satisfy the legal issues and requirements, Zoom will ask users to verify their phone numbers by entering a single-use code delivered via text message.
 "Many leading companies perform similar steps on account creation to reduce the mass creation of abusive accounts," Yuan said.
 "We are confident that by implementing risk-based authentication, in combination with our current mix of tools — including our Report a User function — we can continue to prevent and fight abuse."